 Daylesford and the Macedon Ranges

 Around here you'll find great local produce on bar menus and in swish hotel dining rooms.
-Eat at the Farmers Arms and the Daylesford Hotel, and try the pub breakfast at the Royal George Hotel.
-Stop at the Cosmopolitan Hotel or Lyonville's Radio Springs Hotel for live music and Sunday sessions.
+Eat at the Farmers Arms and the Daylesford Hotel, and stop at the Cosmopolitan Hotel or Lyonville's Radio Springs Hotel for live music and Sunday sessions.

 Historic Goldfields pubs are gems worth travelling to for a Sunday session.
 Head over to The Provincial Hotel in Ballarat, Bendigo's Goldmines Hotel or Maldon's Kangaroo Hotel, formerly a changing station for Cobb & Co.